Are you paying too much for your gas? Find out how to cut the cost of heating your home this winter and get lower gas prices.

 Is there a catch?

 Some suppliers have clauses to keep you with them for a certain time, and they rely on their customers staying with them to increase their profit.
 Most companies now explain in their bill if you are on their best tariff.
 However, they won’t tell you if you could save money by choosing a different supplier.
-Beware if you are on a “fixed term” deal with your current gas supplier.
+Beware if you are on a “fixed-term” deal with your current gas supplier.
 It is common for a penalty charge to be made if you leave more than 30 days before the end of the contract.
 Some gas suppliers will pay your cancellation charges with your old supplier but do check first as this is not common.
-Sometimes it may still end up cheaper to switch even after the charges, so do double check the calculations.
+Sometimes it may still end up cheaper to switch even after the charges, so do double-check the calculations.

 How do I compare gas prices?

 You can either call or use the websites of individual suppliers or a comparison service.
-Comparison website enable you to tariffs that pay them a commission only.
+Comparison website enables you to tariffs that pay them a commission only.
 The first thing you need to do is get hold of your latest gas bill.
 Read carefully, and you will find in there the supplier’s estimate of your annual and monthly use.
 It will be in “kWH”.
 If you can’t find it, then you can still check prices using your average monthly spend or an estimate based on the size and type of house.
 Of course, these estimates will not be as accurate as one based on your actual usage.

 That sounds a bit complicated - and a bit of a hassle